DRIVE LOYALTY & RELEVANCE WITH PERSONALIZED EXPERIENCES

-Instead of an interruptive blast of oriented marketing, a personalized CX is about delivering value at just the right moment that a user needs it.
+Instead of interruptive blast oriented marketing, personalized CX is about delivering value at just the right moment that a user needs it.

 In the early days of eCommerce, most business owners exclusively stuck to shopping carts.
 When shopping, customers would find their product, click on it to view the product detail page, and click on the checkout button.
 The store might suggest other items and other minor additions, but this was the basic template of every single eCommerce store.

 Back then, there were two types of eCommerce businesses: online stores that sold physical products, and direct-response information marketers who sold information via courses, eBooks, and training products.
 The latter type of eCommerce evolved from the offline direct response world, where marketers mailed sales letters advertising courses.
 When these marketers got online, they brought what was working offline with them–and just like that, the online sales funnel was born.

 It marked the start of the eCommerce 2.0 period, the golden age of sales funnel strategies.